LivelyDismay/tempus-maledictum/faq.md

 ---

+#### Can I hide my backpack?

+No. The `Hide Backpacks` mod only applies to 3 of the Creation Club backpack variants, not all of them.
+Like above, unequip it or learn to accept it.

+---

 #### Everything is too bright, can you make it have some sort of *realistic immersive darkness?*

 No. It's a video game.
 I want to see shit.